5l1v3r1/anti-raider/README.md

-# AntiV2 Discord Nuker
+# Anti 🕷
-AntiV2 is a Discord Server Nuker - Made with Chills
+Anti is a FAST Discord Server Nuker made with Python

-# AntiV2 Usage
+# Usage 🕸
 Install all needed modules, have your bot application's token ready and then run this command:

-    python antiv2.py
+    python anti.py

-Boom, now just paste your Bot Token into the input space and then you should get this menu:
+When launched, just paste your Bot Token into the input space and then you should get this menu:

 ![image](https://user-images.githubusercontent.com/75194878/124406152-6a85e900-dd38-11eb-8b51-7a8976154fb3.png)